 Earth’s homemade charcuterie, bread, pasta, and wood-fired meat dishes are excellent, and the woodsy decor is both welcoming and refined.
 Overall, it is hands down one of the best restaurants in Kennebunkport.

 The Tree Spa at Hidden Pond, meanwhile, is a lovely, meditative oasis nestled in a birch forest just a few minutes from Goose Rocks Beach.
 The Muscle Melt Renew Massage incorporates scented oils, warm towels, and therapeutic arnica gel to dissolve tension.
 Meanwhile, therapists focus on loosening up the upper back, neck, shoulders, and scalp.
 (Something that almost everyone with a computer or smart phone needs these days.)

 Plus: you can’t beat the surroundings.
 The Tree Spa features a cluster of tree houses connected by a series of canopies near the serenity pool.
 Inside, your massage table awaits.

 Breakfast Among the Morning Glories at The Inn at English Meadows

-Many people associate New England travel with charming B&B experiences, and to that end The Inn at English Meadows does not disappoint.
+Many people associate New England travel with lovely B&B experiences, and to that end The Inn at English Meadows does not disappoint.
 The Inn’s charmingly appointed historic rooms and suites are just a short walk from some of the area’s most rugged and beautiful coastline.
-They also have a lovely patio where summer guests enjoy breakfast among the morning glories.
+They also have a lush patio where summer guests enjoy breakfast among the morning glories.

 The Yachtsman Hotel & Marina Club (For a Chic Stay)